 Are Streaming Speeds Affected by Smart DNS Services?

 No. Your streaming speeds are never affected by the Smart DNS services.
 The Smart DNS providers make sure they don’t slow down your streaming speeds and use the original speed provided to you by your ISPs.

-How are Smart DNS Services used to Block Websites?
+How is a Smart DNS Service used to Block Websites?

 How can Smart DNS Services be used to unblock websites?

 Fortunately, you’re not required to use your ISP’s DNS.
 You can use any other DNS as well.
-By using a Smart DNS services, you can instruct your computer to contact a DNS of your choice – a DNS in which all websites are unblocked.
+By using the Smart DNS service, you can instruct your computer to contact a DNS of your choice – a DNS in which all websites are unblocked.